Are you a finance manager or controller and struggling due to a lack of effective supplier invoice approval workflow?

 Now some of you might say that it is better if the invoice takes long because then we can pay vendors late and have less strain on the working capital!

 If an invoice is stuck in an approval process, then most likely it is not yet entered into your accounting system.
-So you don’t know at any time what your working capital requirements are.
+The finance department then has to deal with a lack of visibility into the working capital requirement.

 Granted, you can look at historical invoice data to come up with some estimates on what your monthly outflow is.
 But if you are borrowing money to fulfill your A/P requirements then you could be paying additional interest which you can easily avoid.